Koolkatze/DIY-PINTILT-OPTICS/README.md

 # DIY-PINTILT-OPTICS
 I have seen this PinTilt optics and decided to do my own version of them to see if the final image and FOV is as good as possible.

 Disclaimer: keep in mind that the scale of fhe 3D model is modifiable if the aspect ratio of the microdisplay is the same.
-Just scale it to your displays scale and keep in mind this is still a W.I.P.
+Just scale it to your displays scale and keep in mind this is still a W.I.P. and I need to be sure the display doesn't reflect just stripes.

 <img width="885" height="695" alt="Captura de pantalla 2026-05-29 114109" src="https://github.com/user-attachments/assets/eb95801c-22a9-4847-90b4-4b50be3cee33" />